Media companies pulling out of Saudi conference after Khashoggi's disappearance

 "I am suspending my involvement with the NEOM advisory board until the facts regarding Jamal Khashoggi’s disappearance are known," Altman said in a statement, speaking in his personal capacity.
 "This is well out of my area of expertise, so I don’t plan to comment on the case until the investigation is finished.
 I remain a huge believer in the importance of building smart cities."

-Ernest Moniz, the former energy secretary for President Barack Obama, also has suspended his involvement advising the project.
+Ernest Moniz, who was energy secretary under President Barack Obama, also has suspended his involvement advising the project.

 On Thursday afternoon, Turkey said it had agreed to a request by Saudi Arabia to form a joint committee to investigate Khashoggi's disappearance.